csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 Each publisher must announce an `update_interval` there.
 This can be configured for each entry, by the config option with the same name.
-If not given it is taken from the configured default and otherwise the internal default is "on best effort".
+If not given it is taken from the configured default Otherwise, the internal default "on best effort" is used.

 #### Example config file
 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=../docs/examples/aggregator.toml) -->